 As of now, Johnson & Johnson states that 2 trial participants had severe allergic reactions after receipt of their vaccine.

 The CDC has issued clear safety recommendations regarding receiving the vaccine for those with a history of allergic reactions.
 The Center presented this algorithm to assist with decision making regarding who can safely receive the COVID-19 vaccine.
 Individuals with common allergies to medications, foods, inhalants, insects and latex are no more likely than the general public to have an allergic reaction to the COVID-19 vaccine.
-Those with a history of severe allergic reaction (e.g. anaphylaxis) to an injectable medication should use caution when receiving the vaccine and follow a 30-minute observation period if vaccinated with the COVID-19 vaccine.
+Those with a history of severe allergic reaction (e.g. anaphylaxis) due to any cause should be monitored for 30-minute observation period if vaccinated with the COVID-19 vaccine.
 Anyone with a history of immediate allergic reaction of any severity to any component of mRNA COVID-19 vaccines or to polyethylene glycol or polysorbate should not be vaccinated with the Pfizer-BioNTech or Moderna COVID-19 vaccine.

 The Washington State Department of Health (DOH) released guidance for the next phase of COVID-19 vaccination.
 This graphic shows the groups and the timeline of those who can get vaccinated.
 We are currently in Phase 1b-Tier 1 of Vaccine Distribution.
 The vaccine is available to anyone over age 65, and all people over 50 who also live in a multigenerational household as defined as: